What is a Corporate Counsel?

 A corporate counsel works directly for a company to help with any intersections with the law or legal proceedings that a company may encounter in operating.

 Corporate counsel are required to interact with several different functions in a company, understand Business and Operations needs, and serve these needs in a manner that is both suitable and legal.
+With the rise of regulatory complexity and corporate governance standards, the role of a corporate counsel has become increasingly strategic and indispensable to modern businesses.

 Corporate Counsel: Responsibilities